Design, Implementation and Evaluation of an External Pose-Tracking System for Underwater Cameras: Evaluation

 \section{Evaluation}

-In the evaluation, the various system components are analyzed independently and the accuracy of the overall system is determined.
+In the evaluation, the various system components are analyzed independently, and the precision of the overall system is determined.
 Wherever possible, the respective experiment is reproduced with synthetic poses.
-This procedure offers the advantage that the ground truth is known at all times for the synthetic poses.
+This procedure offers the advantage that the ground truth is always known for the synthetic poses.
 A test scenario is used for the simulation, in which the synthetically generated camera stick is moved along the edges of a square with an edge length of about 1 m.
 In doing so, rotations are performed on all coordinate axes.
 Zero mean normal distributed noise is added to synthetically generated poses.
 Its standard deviation is based on the uncertainties observed in the real system.
+Of course, least-squares optimization procedures will be able to find optimal solutions on such systematic noise patterns, which is a trivial insight.
+However, synthetic ablation studies are the best we can do to justify each layer of complexity in the absence of ground truth data.
+In top of that, the noise is applied on the input side of the evaluated modules, while the optimization happens on the output side.

 The real system is analyzed by using the camera stick under dry conditions.
 It is the goal to validate the system independently of the sources of interference that arise in an underwater application.
 These can include, for example, blurred images and poor lighting conditions.
 In order to represent the later application realistically, movements of the camera stick are carried out in the empty tank.